-You will collect, organise and study the data to provide insight to the G+ Board and industry sector; monitoring industry performance and H&S trends, to identify H&S risks for the sector.
-You will give the incident data meaning and context in order to support the G+ work programme and to help to lead to a reduction in the number of incidents occurring.
+You will collect, organise and study the data to provide insight to the G+ and SafetyOn Boards and industry sectors.
+Monitoring industry performance and H&S trends, to identify H&S risks for the sector.
+You will give the incident data meaning and context in order to support the G+ and SafetyOn work programme and to help to lead to a reduction in the number of incidents occurring.

-You will work closely with colleagues, both within the Technical and Innovation Directorate, throughout the Energy Institute and within the G+ offshore wind networks to support industry and to explore possible new areas of work and determine opportunities for developing guidance in new areas.
+You will work closely with colleagues, both within the Technical and Innovation Directorate, throughout the Energy Institute and within the G+ and SafetyOn wind networks to support industry and to explore possible new areas of work and determine opportunities for developing guidance in new areas.

 You will be expected to meet your key performance indicators and contribute to the maintenance and continuous improvement of Technical Team standards and objectives in line with organisational values.

 You will actively participate in appraisals, Energy Institute team meetings, Technical Team meetings and meeting your self-development needs.

 You will work in accordance with Energy Institute agreed policies, procedures and practice, including revenue practice, health & safety at work requirements and equal opportunities.
 You will be knowledgeable about GDPR and maintain the strictest standards of confidentiality with regards to the data submitted.

 Lead on G+ and SafetyOn H&S incident data

 - Collate, cleanse, and analyse the H&S incident data submitted by members of the G+ and SafetyOn in a suitable database.
 You will be responsible for quality assurance and will define KPIs.